On the simulated kinematic distributions of heavy meson decays: Semileptonic decays into resonances in EvtGen

 \subsubsection{\texorpdfstring{$R(D^{\ast\ast})$}{R(D**)}}

 The first evidence for exclusive $B\rightarrow D^{\ast\ast}(\rightarrow D^\ast\pi)\tau\nu$ decays was recently reported by LHCb \cite{LHCb:2025fri}.
 In this analysis, the two narrow states were grouped together and constitute the signal component, while the $D_1'(2430)$ mode was treated as background.
 Two of the three variables in the signal extraction method are directly affected by the distortions discussed in this and the previous section: $\Delta m = M_{D^\ast\pi} - M_{D^\ast}$ and $q^2$.
 While the impact on the former is negligible for the narrow states, it is sizeable for the $D_1'(2430)$ background, as shown in Fig.~\ref{fig:BD1ptaunu_comp}.
 However, the signal and background shapes still differ.
-For $q^2$ the situation is different, since the shapes of all three components change significantly as shown in Fig.~\ref{fig::RDstarstar}.
+For $q^2$ the situation is different, since the shapes of all three components change noticeably as demonstrated in Fig.~\ref{fig::RDstarstar}.

-Compared to the results generated with EvtGen, directly sampling from Eq.~\eqref{eq::simpledec2} leads to more similar shapes, in particular of the dominant $D_1(2420)$ and $D_1'(2430)$ components.\footnote{The $D_2^\ast$ component was found to be subdominant in the LHCb analysis and a good description could be achieved without it.} We are not in a position to assess the impact of the issues reported here on the LHCb measurement, however it is apparent that they must be taken into account for meaningful studies of $B\rightarrow D^{\ast\ast}\tau\nu$ by LHCb or Belle II in future.
+Compared to the results generated with EvtGen, directly sampling from Eq.~\eqref{eq::simpledec2} leads kinematic distributions exhibiting similar shapes, in particular of the dominant $D_1(2420)$ and $D_1'(2430)$ components.\footnote{The $D_2^\ast$ component was found to be subdominant in the LHCb analysis and a good description could be achieved without it.} These effects should be studied in ongoing and future analyses as well as taken into account by correcting the kinematic descriptions of the affected decays for meaningful measurements of $B\rightarrow D^{\ast\ast}\tau\nu$ by the LHCb or Belle II experiments.